Division of Monash

 The Division of Monash is an Australian Electoral Division in the state of Victoria, which was contested for the first time at the 2019 federal election.

+The division is located in western Gippsland including Phillip Island, and extends for the length of Victoria's eastern Bass Strait coastline.
+As of 2025, it covers the entire local government areas of Bass Coast Shire and South Gippsland Shire, the majority of Shire of Baw Baw, and a portion of City of Latrobe.
+It is the southernmost Electoral Division in continental Australia.

 Geography

 Federal electoral division boundaries in Australia are determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

+When the division was created in 2018, it encompassed areas of West Gippsland and South Gippsland previously in the abolished Division of McMillan, with the exception of the suburb of Pakenham and the town of Yallourn North, which were instead gained by the Division of La Trobe and Division of Gippsland respectively.
+The new division also gained areas from the Division of Flinders in the Bass Coast Shire and the southern part of Shire of Cardinia, such as Koo Wee Rup, Lang Lang and Phillip Island.
+In 2021, it lost all areas within the Shire of Cardinia such as Koo Wee Rup and Bunyip to the Division of La Trobe.
+It did not undergo any boundary changes in the 2024 redistribution.

+As of the 2024 redistribution, it covered the entire local government areas of Bass Coast Shire and South Gippsland Shire, and the majority of Shire of Baw Baw (except a tiny and unpopulated area near Yallourn North).
+It also included a small portion of City of Latrobe at Moe.
+It includes the towns of Warragul, Moe, Wonthaggi, Leongatha and Foster.
+Overall it stretches from Mount Baw Baw and the Baw Baw National Park in the north to Wilsons Promontory, and the Wilsons Promontory National Park in the south, including Phillip Island.

 History

-The division is named in honour of Sir John Monash, an Australian Allied military commander during World War I.

-The Division of Monash is located in the western part of the Gippsland region, which extends for the length of Victoria's eastern Bass Strait coastline.
-It replaced the similarly-located Division of McMillan in 2018.
-Monash includes the towns of Warragul, Moe, Wonthaggi, Leongatha and Foster.
-The seat gained Phillip Island at the 2018 redistribution and overall it stretches from Mount Baw Baw and the Baw Baw National Park in the north to Wilsons Promontory, and the Wilsons Promontory National Park in the south.
-It is the southernmost Electoral Division in continental Australia.
 Monash was created in the mandatory redistribution of divisions in Victoria by the Australian Electoral Commission in 2018.
+It is named in honour of Sir John Monash, an Australian Allied military commander during World War I. It replaced the similarly-located Division of McMillan in 2018.

 Prior to the 2022 federal election, the seat was notionally held by the Liberal Party of Australia on a margin of 6.9%, making it a fairly safe seat for the party.
 It is now held on a margin of 2.9%, making it marginal.
+The seat gained Phillip Island at the 2018 redistribution.